JUMP TO SECTION

 A word of warning: many listing tools—even the well-known incumbent systems—still require lots of manual setup.
 ChannelAdvisor, for example, requires you to build custom templates for every channel you sell on.
 This means having to identify, predict and map attributes yourself.
 The best tools will offer intelligent tools and/or workflows that simplify this process and live up to their promise of end-to-end automation.

 Like on Amazon, enhanced content on Walmart provides you the opportunity to jazz up your product pages with rich media.
 You can choose from videos, images, interactive product tours, comparison charts and more.
-The difference here is that you’ll have to go through a connected content provider, like The Stable, to access and deploy enhanced content.
+The difference here is that you’ll have to go through a connected content provider to access and deploy enhanced content.

 Rich media has reportedly increased conversions by up to 20% on Walmart.
 It lets you amplify your branding, as well as illustrate the benefits of your product in ways that static imagery can’t.